tessercat/daoistic-book/book.md

 On the road,
-they say that nature abhors wasted energy and extra effort, and that's why following the road means not tolerating them.
+they say that nature abhors wasted energy and extra effort, and that's why following the road means not insisting.

 ## Notes